 After the unveiling, those in attendance broke into three groups and were led on tours of the graves of other members of the Regiment who were buried in St James – including three casualties from Ridgeway, the first Commanding Officer, and the CO who led the Regiment through most of Europe during WWII.
 Soldiers in each group placed small QOR flags at each QOR grave.

-You can find the complete walking tour of twenty four QOR soldiers buried or memorialized at St James, below:
+You can find the complete walking tour of forty-seven QOR soldiers buried or memorialized at St James, below:

 The Regiment then marched back to Moss Park Armory where some awards and promotions were presented, after which everyone enjoyed a BBQ dinner prepared by the QOR Association Toronto Branch.

 Bugle Major Charles Swift began his 57 years of service with the regiment as a 14 year old boy bandsman at the Battle of Ridgeway and would become the longest serving Bugle Major in our history – from 1876 to 1922 – an incredible 46 years!

 During the 1885 North West Rebellion he was attached to Battalion Headquarters, but his skills as an accomplished and renowned musician resulted in leading Bugle Band trips to England in both 1902 and 1910.
 By now a Captain, the 70 year old Swift died of pneumonia in May of 1922 and his coffin was laid to rest by his fellow Queen’s Own officers.

 Because he died unmarried and had no close family, the regiment purchased his grave marker.
 As you can see from the photos it hasn’t weathered the last 95 years very well and the only vaguely legible wording left is his surname Swift.
 Sadly his memory is at risk of being forgotten.